The Exhibition Path by Marcin Wicha

 Gropius, The Scope of Total Architecture

-Book by a legendary architect and the man who established Bauhaus.
-I tried to design it in such a way that it reflected author's views and opinions: deeply humane, focused on well-being of society and individuals alike.
+Book by a legendary architect, who founded Bauhaus.
+I wanted the cover to reflect the author's spirit: deeply humane, focused on well-being of society and individuals.

 2014

-Oversaturations, halftone patterns and blueish tint of the original 1971 US edition.
-Clean design (think Dutch typography) paired with a dollop of American post-modernism (thanks, Emigre).
+Oversaturations, halftone patterns and blueish tint of the original 1971 edition.
+Rigid (think: Swiss) design paired with a dollop of American post-modernism (thanks, Emigre).

 2013